Varun2024/Landing-page-UI-using-tailwind/README.md

-# My First Web Development Project
+# Landing page UI using Tailwind css
 This is a project that showcases my skills and learning in web development using Tailwind CSS.
 Tailwind CSS is a utility-first CSS framework that allows me to create beautiful and responsive websites without writing custom CSS.
 I learned how to use Tailwind CSS from the official documentation1 and some online tutorials23.

 Features